 While the University encourages its community members to participate in the political process, federal law prohibits tax-exempt educational institutions from participating in campaigns on behalf of, or in opposition to, any candidate for public office.
 Members of the Yale community must therefore take care to ensure that their individual campaign activities are not viewed as conducted by or on behalf of Yale.
 Guidelines for assuring that individual activity is not attributed to the University are available here: http://ogc.yale.edu/ogc/political-campaign-activity.
 If an activity is promoted as being in support of or in opposition to any candidate’s campaign for public office, including a sitting public official who has declared their candidacy for a public office, the guidelines apply even if the election is significantly in the future.

 Federal law also limits the amount of lobbying in which the University engages.
 Lobbying is defined as any attempt to influence legislators or the general public to take a position on specific legislation proposed or expected to be proposed by Congress, any state legislature, any local council, or similar legislative body, or by the public in a referendum, ballot initiative, constitutional amendment, or similar procedure.
 Yale community members who engage in lobbying must therefore take care to ensure that their activities are not viewed as conducted by or on behalf of Yale.
 Information on the limits, reporting requirements, and processes for obtaining University support for University lobbying activities is available here: http://ofr.yale.edu/primer-lobbying-and-lobbying-disclosure.
-Those wishing to engage in lobbying activity that could be attributed to Yale should first discuss the proposed activity with the Office of Federal Relations or the Office of New Haven and State Affairs.
+Those wishing to engage in lobbying activity that could be attributed to Yale should first discuss the proposed activity with the Office of Federal and State Relations.

 Yale Community Member Identification